Alejandro Irusta

 drinks.
 He hopes to get more data for the future about the energy drinks, and the

-drinks are the same as sports drinks”.
+consequences that energy drinks cause.
+People would say something like “energy drinks are the same as sports drinks”.
 Again Dr Lipshultz was shocked into what

 he found different of energy drinks and sports drinks.
 In the article he said “ “As I